I bought my bus in England in 1996 for about £3500. It was an old 1986 Hackney Council School Bus that had been retired. It was in pretty good shape.

 Busland Version 4.0 by Day

-As part of my agreement for organising and building the festival, I had been given permission to build a small 5 meter x 5 meter temporary production facility off the front of the bus.
+As part of my agreement for organizing and building the festival, I had been given permission to build a small 5 meter x 5 meter temporary production facility off the front of the bus.
 I took all of the art I created and hung it off the building.

 For the next 7 months I hosted a variety of music, theater and film making events that were attended by local residents.